mukutchowdhury/Food-Finder-Front-End/README.md

 - The login page will have validation to make sure the email address is in the correct format and that the password meets any specified requirements
 - Once logged in the users will be able to use all of the tools

+(We will add more features throughout the semester here)